-43.37.
-The FCA requires all breaches identified by both the CASS auditor and disclosed to it by the firm to be reported to it by the CASS auditor.
-The CASS auditor should also provide assurance to the FCA that the CASS firms own reporting of breaches that it has identified are a complete record.
+36. The FCA requires all breaches identified by the CASS auditor to be reported to it whether identified by the auditor or disclosed to the auditor by the firm, or by any third party.
 The materiality or significance of a breach of the CASS rules, therefore, are not relevant considerations in determining whether the breach of a CASS rule needs to be reported to the FCA by the CASS auditor.
 For example, a failure to place client money promptly into a segregated client bank account is a reportable breach of the CASS rules regardless of whether the amount concerned is £5 or £5 million.